Gyoza-Finance/docs/docs/user-docs/general.md

 # General

 ### What is Gyoza?
-Gyoza is a decentralized borrowing protocol that lets users deposit ETH, LSTs, and ARB as collateral, and mint the stablecoin USND at an interest rate depositors choose.
+Gyoza is a decentralized borrowing protocol that lets users deposit ETH, LSTs, and ARB as collateral, and mint the stablecoin GYUSD at an interest rate depositors choose.
 Gyoza is friendly fork based on Liquity v2.

 ### The main use-cases for Gyoza are:

-- Borrow USND
+- Borrow GYUSD
 - 1-click multiply exposure to collateral assets
-- Earn yield by depositing USND in the stability pool or farming elsewhere
+- Earn yield by depositing GYUSD in the stability pool or farming elsewhere
 - Stake NERI to direct PLI (Protocol Liquidity Incentives) and earn rewards
-- Stream USND as a subscription, salary, grant, or any other kind of payment
+- Stream GYUSD as a subscription, salary, grant, or any other kind of payment

 To understand Gyoza it's helpful to understand [Liquity](https://www.liquity.org)